siberianfox/g2wiki/Digital-IO-(GPIO).md

 {d1:n}   Group of all digital inputs
 </pre>

-The state of a digital inputs can be referenced as:
+The state of IO can be read by separate variables.
+0 = inactive, 1 = active (tripped).
+Note that these are corrected for input sense.
+Disabled inputs are returned as -1.
 <pre>
 {in1:n}
 {in2:n}